auliadiapari/shafiq-behave-bdd/README.md

 if allure serve reports/ is not worked, try to install:
 4. npm install -g allure-commandline

 then back to command no 3

-git

 Link to Test case: https://docs.google.com/spreadsheets/d/1a8J6YeBcxdiaY3FtGPgF4FZhrwtJjM5WjOzU5v2_7qk/edit?usp=sharing